 In addition to my academic work, I passionately work with various organizations to crack the codes behind their employees' happiness by conducting in-company research and providing evidence-based insights.
 More information about this EHERO specialism is available here.

-I also work with various institutions, municipalities, and governments on improving the happiness of citizens.
+I also work with public institutions on improving the happiness of citizens.

 More information about my professional activities is available in my cv.